 Every fall, upper school students look forward to traveling north into New Hampshire’s White Mountains for a three-day outdoor educational experience in collaboration with the Appalachian Mountain Club (AMC) whereby they gain a greater appreciation for nature while also practicing leadership, cooperation and teamwork skills, and gaining a mutual respect for one another.

 In upper school our art, music, and outdoor education classes reach new, and exciting levels.
-Students have the opportunity to participate in local art shows (partnering with the Artists Association of Nantucket) while expanding their artistic skills and knowledge of art history, compose and perform original musical scores, and participate in an outdoor education program that utilizes our high-ropes course and climbing wall (among other activities) to challenge our older students on many levels.
+Students have the opportunity to participate in local art shows while expanding their artistic skills and knowledge of art history, compose and perform original musical scores, and participate in an outdoor education program that utilizes our high-ropes course and climbing wall (among other activities) to challenge our older students on many levels.

 By the conclusion of eighth grade, our upper school students are ready and well prepared for success during their next important transition into secondary school, and beyond.